 \subsection{Remarks on higher structure}

 As seen in \cite{Ch22+b}, it is useful to determine some higher structure for branching problems.
-However, for such applications, we need to show that $\Gamma_{n,m}$ preserves some higher structure.
-The related application is to transfer the results in \cite{Ch22+b} to the Harish-Chandra category as well as determining the equalities in Corollary \ref{cor tensor hom bound}.
+However, for such applications, we need to show that $\Gamma_{n,m}$ preserves some higher structure to transfer the results in \cite{Ch22+b} to the Harish-Chandra category.
+Another application of preserving higher structure is determining the equalities in Corollary \ref{cor tensor hom bound}.
 This question for the Arakawa-Suzuki functor \cite{AS98} is studied in \cite{Fu18}, which shows a fully-faithful embedding from the deformed BGG category to the completion of module category of $\mathbb H_m$.
-We leave our case for future navigation.
+We leave our case for future investigation.